xzmeng/meizi/README.rst

       Download albums.

     Options:
-      --max-workers INTEGER  The number of threads for downloading.  [default: 50] --data-dir PATH        The directory to save albums.  [default: images] --help                 Show this message and exit.
+      --max-workers INTEGER  The number of threads for downloading.  [default: 2] --data-dir PATH        The directory to save albums.  [default:
+                             /Users/xzmeng/.meizi]
+      --help                 Show this message and exit.